fcodinap/gei_tfg_fcodinap/network/xarxa2/R_LAN1.md

 ip nat inside source list 1 interface dialer 1

-access-list 110 permit icmp any any
+access-list 110 permit icmp any any access-list 110 permit tcp any any access-list 110 permit ip any any

 ip route 0.0.0.0 0.0.0.0 100.64.0.1